php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ### 3.1.
 General

+1. A fully-qualified namespace and class must have the following structure `\<Vendor Name>\(<Namespace>\)*<Class Name>`

+2. Each namespace must have a top-level namespace ("Vendor Name").

+3. Each namespace can have as many sub-namespaces as it wishes.

+4. Each namespace separator is converted to a `DIRECTORY_SEPARATOR` when loading from the file system.

-1. The "fully qualified class name" MUST begin with a "namespace name", which MAY be followed by one or more additional namespace names, and MUST end in a class name.
+5. The "fully qualified class name" MUST begin with a "namespace name", which MAY be followed by one or more additional namespace names, and MUST end in a class name.

   > **Example:** With a "fully qualified class name" of `Foo\Bar\Baz`,
   > the "namespace name is `Foo\Bar` and the class name is `Baz`.

-2. At a minimum, a "namespace prefix" MUST correspond to a "base directory".
+6. A "namespace prefix" MUST correspond to at least one "base directory".

   > **Example:** Any one of these examples would be valid if used
   > individually: